-In the event the acquisitions do not close, the Company expects to have sufficient funds available to meet its requirements until May 2009, when the Company is scheduled to receive a distribution from its investment in Chanticleer Investors LLC in the amount of approximately \$1,275,000.
-Investors LLC has one asset, a note receivable from Hooters of America, Inc. in the amount of \$5,000,000 which is due May 24, 2009.
+In the event the acquisitions do not close, the Company expects to have sufficient funds available to meet its requirements until May 2009, when the Company is scheduled to receive a distribution from an investment in the amount of approximately \$1,275,000.
 At that time, the Company plans to repay the line of credit, any other short-term borrowings and have sufficient cash to cover all overhead requirements for at least another year while increasing the funds which Advisors manages.